Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Applications and the Ball-Marsden-Slemrod Conjecture

 has a unique mild solution and the solution operator

 which assigns to each control $u \in L^p\big([0,T], \RR^m\big)$ the unique mild solution of \eqref{eq:unique_solution} is compact and locally Lipschitz continuous. \end{theorem}

 \begin{remark} \begin{enumerate} \item[(a)] The assumption $L_i \in L_{\rm loc}^\infty\big(\RR_0^+,\RR_0^+\big)$ in Theorem \ref{thm:app_p>1}, cf.~Assumption (A1), can be readily improved by $L_i \in L_{\rm loc}^{q'}\big(\RR_0^+,\RR\big)$ with $q' > q$, where $q$ denotes the conjugate exponent to $p$, i.e.~$\frac{1}{p} +\frac{1}{q} =1$.
-The case $q' = q$ is a more delicate, because here the proof of Lemma \ref{lem3:app-contraction} below will break down.
+The case $q' = q$ is more delicate, because here the proof of Lemma \ref{lem3:app-contraction} below will break down.
 Actually, the case $q' = q$ resembles case $p=1$ of Subsection \ref{subsec:application_p=1} and therefore the technique used in Lemma \ref{lem5:app-contraction} can be successfully employed to prove at least existence and uniqueness of solutions.
-A similar comment applies to $\alpha_i,\beta_i \in L_{\rm loc}^\infty\big(\RR_0^+,\RR_0^+\big)$, cf.~Assumption (A2). \item[(b)] Moreover, we expect that the continuity assumption on $f_i$ can be weakened (with respect to $t$) in the sense of Carath\'{e}odory's theorem, cf.~e.g.~\cite{CodLev87,Sontag98}. \item[(c)] Conditions which guarantee that mild solutions are actually classical or Cara\-th\'{e}odory solutions can be found in \cite[Sec.~6.1]{Pazy1983}. \item[(d)] The existence and uniqueness result in \cite[Thm.~2.5]{BMS1982} is stronger than that in Theorem \ref{thm:app_p>1} because there Lipschitz continuity of the non-linear part is only required locally and not on bounded sets.
-However, the non-controllability result of Ball, Marsden, and Slemrod given in \cite[Thm.~3.6]{BMS1982} is restricted to the bilinear case, i.e.~to linear vector fields $f_i$. \end{enumerate} \end{remark}
+A similar comment applies to $\alpha_i,\beta_i \in L_{\rm loc}^\infty\big(\RR_0^+,\RR_0^+\big)$, cf.~Assumption (A2). \item[(b)] Moreover, we expect that the continuity assumption on $f_i$ can be weakened (with respect to $t$) in the sense of Carath\'{e}odory's theorem, cf.~e.g.~\cite{CodLev87,Sontag98}. \item[(c)] Conditions which guarantee that mild solutions are actually classical or Cara\-th\'{e}odory solutions can be found in \cite[Sec.~6.1]{Pazy1983}. \item[(d)] The existence and uniqueness result of Ball, Marsden, and Slemrod given in \cite[Thm.~2.5]{BMS1982} is stronger than that in Theorem \ref{thm:app_p>1} because there Lipschitz continuity of the non-linear part is only required locally and not on bounded sets.
+However, their non-controllability result \cite[Thm.~3.6]{BMS1982} is considerably weaker than Corollary \ref{cor:app_p>1} below as it is restricted to bilinear systems, i.e.~to bounded linear vector fields $f_i$.
+Related results also dealing with non-linear $f_i$ can be found in \cite{ChTh2019,ChTh2020}. \end{enumerate} \end{remark}

-As an immediate consequence of Theorem \ref{thm:app_p>1} and Lemma \ref{lem2:app-compactness} below we obtain a generalization of Ball-Marsden-Slemrod's non-controllability statement.
+As an immediate consequence of Theorem \ref{thm:app_p>1} and Lemma \ref{lem2:app-compactness} below we obtain the following generalization of Ball-Marsden-Slemrod's non-controllability statement.

 \begin{corollary} Let the notation and assumptions be as in Theorem \ref{thm:app_p>1}.
 Moreover, assume that all $f_i$, $i = 1, \dots, m $ are autonomous.
 Then for all $\xi_0 \in X$ and all $p > 1$ the reachable set $\cR^p(\xi_0)$ of